Cardinals created by Francis

 Francis shifted membership in the College of Cardinals away from Europe.
-This means that the conclave that chose his successor was the first where Europeans did not account for a majority of electors, instead only making up 40% of electors.
+The conclave that chose his successor was the first where Europeans did not account for a majority of electors, instead only making up 40% of them.

 Cardinal electors

-Francis' consistories all brought the number of cardinal electors above the maximum of 120 introduced by Pope Paul VI, reaching between 121 and 140 electors, and remaining higher than 120 for over a year following the 2023 consistory.
+Francis's consistories all brought the number of cardinal electors above the maximum of 120 introduced by Pope Paul VI, reaching between 121 and 140 electors, and remaining higher than 120 for over a year following the 2023 consistory.
 His predecessors had also exceeded the 120 limit on several occasions: Paul VI himself had increased the number of cardinal electors to 134 in 1969, before he introduced the 120 limit in 1975.
 (Note: In 1971, when Paul VI instituted an age limit of 80 for cardinals to participate in electing a pope, the number of cardinal electors fell below 120 again.)
 Pope John Paul II brought the number as high as 135 in 2001 and 2003, while Pope Benedict XVI's highest was 125 in 2012.

-Francis' first four consistories increased the number of electors above 120 modestly for short periods: to 122 in 2014 for less than a month, (Note: The February 2014 consistory brought the number of cardinal electors to 122, but the 80th birthday of Cardinal Jean-Baptiste Phạm Minh Mẫn and the death of Cardinal José da Cruz Policarpo reduced the number to 120 in less than a month.) to 125 in 2015 for two months, (Note: The February 2015 consistory increased the number to 125, but the 80th birthdays of Cardinals Antonios Naguib and Justin Francis Rigali, the announcement on 20 March that Cardinal Keith O'Brien would no longer participate in a conclave, and the deaths of Cardinals Jean-Claude Turcotte and Francis George reduced the number of cardinal electors to 120 on 19 April, just two months after the consistory.) to 121 in 2016 for two weeks, (Note: The November 2016 consistory resulted in 121 electors, which fell to 120 with the 80th birthday of Cardinal Théodore-Adrien Sarr at the end of the month.) and to 121 in 2017 for ten weeks.
+Francis's first four consistories increased the number of electors above 120 modestly for short periods: to 122 in 2014 for less than a month, (Note: The February 2014 consistory brought the number of cardinal electors to 122, but the 80th birthday of Cardinal Jean-Baptiste Phạm Minh Mẫn and the death of Cardinal José da Cruz Policarpo reduced the number to 120 in less than a month.) to 125 in 2015 for two months, (Note: The February 2015 consistory increased the number to 125, but the 80th birthdays of Cardinals Antonios Naguib and Justin Francis Rigali, the announcement on 20 March that Cardinal Keith O'Brien would no longer participate in a conclave, and the deaths of Cardinals Jean-Claude Turcotte and Francis George reduced the number of cardinal electors to 120 on 19 April, just two months after the consistory.) to 121 in 2016 for two weeks, (Note: The November 2016 consistory resulted in 121 electors, which fell to 120 with the 80th birthday of Cardinal Théodore-Adrien Sarr at the end of the month.) and to 121 in 2017 for ten weeks.
 (Note: The June 2017 consistory brought the number of cardinal electors to 121, and it declined to 120 when Cardinal Carlo Caffarra died ten weeks later on 6 September.)

 In the June 2018 consistory, Francis again increased the number of cardinal electors to 125, and the count only fell to 120 after ten months.

 The October 2019 consistory increased the number of electors to 128.
 The 80th birthdays of four electors reduced that number to 124 in two weeks, but almost a year passed before the number of cardinal electors fell to 120 on 29 September 2020.